korningf/git-pass/README.md

 .

-Ideally we want a simple portable POSIX command that works on all platforms.

-Pass is designed for portability and simplicity, it is almost 100% bash;

-All it requires is a POSIX BASH shell with SSH, SSL, GPG, Git, and Tree.

-.

 Though password-store is a 100% bash .sh script, it installs via a Makefile.

 Gnu Make will not be present on corporate environments without a toolchain,